User login

 Switchboard systems have changed a lot from the days when you had a big box in your business which moved switches to connect different lines.
 Modern business phone systems have software-based switchboards which route calls to desk phones through your company's computer network cables.

-It can cost from £1,000 to set up a switchboard system in your business.
+It can cost from £300 to set up an entry level switchboard system in your business.
 Alternatively, you may choose a service which handles switchboard functions externally.
 This gives you the benefits of a switchboard without having to install and manage equipment in your company, usually for a fixed monthly cost.

 You can also consider outsourcing elements of your business phones completely.
 For instance, a virtual reception can answer calls for you.
 Or you can outsource your call centre – this can save money, particularly for seasonal businesses.